Self-similar finite-time blowups with singular profiles of the generalized Constantin-Lax-Majda model: theoretical and numerical investigations: Numerical investigation of the two-scale feature for

 with response variable $y$, explanatory variable $t$, and parameters $\tilde a, \tilde b$.
 We can then apply the ordinary least squares method to fit the parameters $\tilde a, \tilde b$ and obtain an estimate of the power law exponent $\tilde\eta=1/\tilde a$.
 The quality of the fit can be measured by the coefficient of determination $R^2$, which is defined as

-An $R^2$ value close to 1 indicates a high quality fitting.
+An $R^2$ value close to 1 indicates a high-quality fit.
 However, this procedure only provides a crude estimate of $\eta$, since the time derivative $v'(t)$ is computed by numerical differentiation and is subject to relatively large numerical errors.
 Moreover, the time step is chosen according to the CFL condition and is therefore non-uniform, which further affects the accuracy.
-To obtain a better approximation of $\eta$ and further justify the power law behavior \eqref{eqt:power_law}, we perform a local search near the crude estimate $\tilde\eta$ and find a finer estimate $\bar\eta$ by pursuing that the fitting model
+To obtain a better approximation of $\eta$ and further justify the power law behavior \eqref{eqt:power_law}, we perform a local search near the crude estimate $\tilde\eta$ and find a finer estimate $\bar\eta$ by requiring that the fitting model

-has the best linear regression fitness (the $R^2$) against a least-squares test.
+has the best linear-regression goodness of fitting, as measured by $R^2$.
 More precisely, we put a uniform mesh (with 101 points) over the interval $[\tilde \eta-0.1,\tilde \eta+0.1]$, compute the $R^2$ value for each candidate on this mesh, and select the one with the best $R^2$ value as our final estimate of the power law exponent $\bar\eta$.
 If $\bar \eta$ falls into one of the endpoints of the interval, i.e. $\tilde \eta\pm0.1$, we will perform a local search again around $\bar \eta$ and update the interval to $[\bar \eta-0.1,\bar \eta+0.1]$ until $\bar \eta$ is strictly inside the interval.
 This procedure allows us to obtain a more accurate estimate of the power law exponent $\eta$ and further justify the power law behavior of $v(t)$ near the blowup time.

 Although we do not directly simulate the gCLM equation \eqref{eqt:gCLM} in the physical variables $(x,t)$, the solution in physical coordinates can be recovered by inverting the dynamic rescaling transformation \eqref{eqt:change_of_variables}.
 This reconstruction is used to estimate the blowup exponent $\hat\lambda$ and the inner-scale shrinking exponent $\hat\gamma$ in the two-scale ansatz \eqref{eqt:multiscale_blowup_recall}.
 To fit $\hat\lambda$, we take